For the Night

 "For the Night" is a song by American rapper Pop Smoke featuring fellow American rappers Lil Baby and DaBaby, from the former's posthumous debut studio album, Shoot for the Stars, Aim for the Moon (2020) as well as the EP of the same name (2020).
 It was written by the artists, producers CashMoneyAP and Palaze, and additional producer Mike Dean, with more additional production credits going to Wylo and Jess Jackson.
 The song was released as the fourth single from the album on October 3, 2020, by Victor Victor Worldwide and Republic Records, while an extended play (EP) was released for the song a few days later.

-"For the Night" is a hip hop, trap, and soul song with lyrics about nighttime events.
+"For the Night" is a hip hop, trap, and soul song with lyrics about Pop Smoke's lack of commitment in relationships.
 The single debuted and peaked at number six on the US Billboard Hot 100, giving Pop Smoke his first, DaBaby his fourth, and Lil Baby his fifth top-10 hit in the US.
 The song reached the top-five on the Billboard airplay Hot R&B/Hip-Hop Songs and Rhythmic charts and was certified quadruple platinum by the Recording Industry Association of America (RIAA).
 It entered the top 10 on record charts in Portugal, New Zealand, Canada, and Greece.
 Critics named "For the Night" one of the best songs of 2020, noting the rapper's' performances and instrumentation.